IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 #### Step 2 - Install Bundler

-The recommended way to install Kitchen is using <a href="https://bundler.io" target="_blank">Bundler</a> - Bundler provides a consistent environment for Ruby projects by tracking and installing the exact Gems and versions that are needed.
+The recommended way to install test-kitchen is using <a href="https://bundler.io" target="_blank">Bundler</a> - Bundler provides a consistent environment for Ruby projects by tracking and installing the exact Gems and versions that are needed.
 I think this is like Maven from the Java world.

-`sudo Gem install bundler`
+`sudo gem install bundler`

 ---

 #### Step 3 - Install Test-Kitchen

 Create a new directory which will contain all your virtual machine installations.
 I normally put all my projects under a directory called *development*.
 Create a directory called *virtualmachines* and inside this create a directory called *ansible-test-kitchen*.

 `mkdir virtualmachines && cd virtualmachines`